-- 9.3 Consideration of Reports in ECOSOC Plenary Session.
-The Secretariat will announce an agenda for the ECOSOC Plenary session at the beginning of its meeting, - The agenda will establish the order in which Committees' reports are to be considered, and the agenda will be made available at the dais for review. - The agenda order may be altered by a majority vote of the Council (rule 7.9).
-ECOSOC must consider one report or item from each Committee before considering a second report or item from any Committee. - When a draft report or resolution is brought to the floor of ECOSOC Plenary, an automatic limit of debate, as determined by the Secretary-General and announced by the Chair, is imposed on the draft resolution; after this time (including debate and suspension time) has expired, the draft resolution will come to an immediate vote as if Closure of Debate had been passed, - This limit may be lengthened, shortened, or repealed through the passage of a motion for Limits on Debate (rule 7.10), - For the purposes of this rule, a report has been considered when either Closure of Debate is successfully moved or the automatic limit has expired, and a vote, either passing or failing, has been taken on a draft resolution pertaining to the report, - This motion is not in order in ECOSOC Commissions or Special Committees. - 9.4 Consultative Session.
-The Council may choose to suspend the rules and enter an informal, consultative session if the members determine that this process will better facilitate the discussion of a particular issue, - The motion should specify a length of time and a moderator for the consultative session, - A moderator can be a Representative, Chair or Rapporteur from the Committee, - This motion requires a second, - Two delegations may speak in favor of the motion and two opposed; the motion shall then be put to a vote, and - The Council will move immediately into a formal session at the conclusion of consultative session. - 9.5 Consideration of Draft Reports.
-A draft report may be moved to the floor by a motion for Consideration of Draft Reports, - This motion requires a second, - This motion is not debatable, - Only one draft report may be on the floor at any time, - If the motion passes, the delegation moving consideration will be allowed to speak first on the draft report, if desired, and - This motion is not in order in ECOSOC. - 9.6 FORMATION OF COMMITTEES.
-A delegation may propose the formation of a committee to deal with any issue(s), including topics not already on the agenda of the Economic and Social Council.
+9.3 CONSIDERATION OF REPORTS IN ECOSOC PLENARY SESSION.The Secretariat will announce an agenda for the ECOSOC Plenary session at the beginning of its meeting,

+- The agenda will establish the order in which Committees' reports are to be considered, and the agenda will be made available at the dais for review. - The agenda order may be altered by a majority vote of the Council (rule 7.15).
+ECOSOC must consider one report or item from each Committee before considering a second report or item from any Committee. - When a draft resolution considering a committee's report is brought to the floor of ECOSOC Plenary, an automatic limit of debate, as determined by the Secretary-General and announced by the Chair, is imposed on the draft resolution; after this time (including debate and suspension time) has expired, the draft resolution will come to an immediate vote as if Closure of Debate had been passed, - This limit may be lengthened, shortened, or repealed through the passage of a motion for Limits on Debate (rule 7.10), - For the purposes of this rule, a report has been considered when either Closure of Debate is successfully moved or the automatic limit has expired, and a vote, either passing or failing, has been taken on a draft resolution pertaining to the report, - This motion is only in order during the ECOSOC Plenary Session - 9.4 CONSULTATIVE SESSION.
+The Council may choose to suspend the rules and enter an informal, consultative session if the Members determine that this process will better facilitate the discussion of a particular issue, - The motion should specify a length of time and a moderator for the consultative session, - A moderator can be a representative or Secretariat Member, - This motion requires a second, - Two delegations may speak in favor of the motion and two opposed; the motion shall then be put to a vote, and - The Council will move immediately into a formal session at the conclusion of consultative session, and - See also Consultative Session (rule 7.7). - 9.5 Consideration of Draft Reports.
+A draft report may be moved to the floor by a motion for Consideration of Draft Reports, - This motion requires a second, - This motion is not debatable, - Only one draft report may be on the floor at any time, - If the motion passes, the delegation moving consideration will be allowed to speak first on the draft report, if desired, - This motion is not in order in ECOSOC, and - See also Consideration of Draft Reports (rule 7.14). - 9.6 FORMATION OF COMMITTEES.
+A delegation may propose the formation of a committee to deal with any issue(s).
 The motion must be submitted in writing to the Chair prior to being made from the floor, and must contain the following: - 1.
-Membership of the committee, - 2.
-Issue(s) to be investigated, - 3.
-Objectives of the committee, and - 4.
-Duration of the committee's existence.
+Membership of the committee,

+- 2. Issue(s) to be investigated,

+- 3. Objectives of the committee, and

+- 4. Duration of the committee's existence.